Battle of Emesa: Aftermath

 The defeat at the Battle of Emesa forced what was left of the Palmyrene armies to retreat to the capital of their empire, the city of Palmyra where Zenobia and her son sought to gather forces to resist Aurelian's legions.
-Unlike Zenobia's coordinated and orderly withdrawal from Antioch, her withdrawal was tremendously hastened forcing her to leave the royal treasury behind at the city.
+Unlike Zenobia's coordinated and orderly withdrawal from Antioch, her withdrawal was tremendously hastened forcing her to leave the imperial treasury behind at the city.

 The Romans began to besiege Palmyra, and tried to breach the city's defences several times.
 But, the Roman attacks were repelled by the city's defenders.
 However, as the siege dragged on the situation inside the capital, Palmyra, worsened, so Zenobia left the city and fled eastwards in the direction of Persia to ask the Sasanian Empire for support and much needed aid in the war against the Roman Empire.
 However, she was captured by Roman soldiers soon after she reached the eastern bank of the Euphrates river as she searched for a way to cross the river.
 After capturing her the Roman soldiers took her to their Emperor.
-Soon after hearing that their queen had been captured, the citizens of Palmyra asked the Emperor for peace, and the city fell to the Romans.
+Soon after hearing that their empress had been captured, the citizens of Palmyra asked the Emperor for peace, and the city fell to the Romans.

 What became of Zenobia and her son is unknown, but the fate of her city, Palmyra, however, was clearer and certainly more bleak.
 The city, back under Roman rule, revolted again, but was sacked by Aurelian who looted its temples, massacred its citizens, and destroyed the city's fortifications so that it may never again become a threat to Roman rule in the east.